Every week we hold weekly discussions. You can join them too!

 Our meetings are comprised of people from all walks of life, countries, identities, politics, temperaments, and so on.
 The meetings are often a refuge from our everyday echo chambers, where participants can discuss and experiment with dissenting views with people who can play devil’s advocate, pushback, or expand.
 A place for participants to learn, grow, get feedback, and become less stupid.
 This liberty based dialogue also means we must respect the privacy of others at all costs.
 People can risk a lot in participating in these meetings, and they may be in environments or societies where such free exchange is penalised.

-The non-podcast calls should be considered and treated as private and confidential.
+Everything except the podcast calls should be considered and treated as private and confidential.
 The privacy of participants is of the highest importance.
 Participants, learnings, stories, discussions, etc should all be anonymised unless you have explicit permission from associated parties that you can do otherwise.
 As we cannot provide guarantees, you can choose to control your anonymity yourself, such as using a new Google account under an alias and using that to participate then anonymising yourself when you participate.
 If you are concerned about government surveillance, refer to EFF’s Surveillance Self-Defence and Privacy for Journalists.

 While we focus primarily on the agenda items, anything philosophy orientated is welcome.
 For the respect of time, we will attempt to knock off the agenda items first, then move onto larger tangents and personal discussions afterwards.